07 4914 2425

 Mass of Water

-The blueness of the water also depends on the mass of water available.
-The reason a puddle or a glass of water doesn’t appear blue is because there are not enough molecules in it to absorb the light effectively.
+The blueness of the water in the Whitsundays also depends on the mass of water available.
+The reason a puddle or a glass of water doesn’t appear blue is that there are not enough molecules in it to absorb the light effectively.
+The Coral Sea is deep enough for the water to appear bright blue!

 The further we travel down into the water in the ocean, the deeper the blues also become.
 This is because the water molecules first absorb infrared, red, and ultraviolet light, leaving yellow, green, and violet light until later.